Microscopic flexoelectricity in the canonical PMN relaxor

-Thus, diffuse scattering by waves described by eqs.\,(\ref{Pvlna},\ref{hvezda}) is well compatible with the usual assumption that the resulting preferential local polarization favors $\langle 111 \rangle$ type crystallographic directions.
+Thus, diffuse scattering by waves described by eqs.\,(\ref{Pvlna},\ref{hvezda}) is well compatible with the usual assumption that the resulting preferential local polarization favors $\langle 111 \rangle$ type crystallographic directions\cite{Pasciak2007, Pasciak2012,Eremenko2019}.
 In fact, strictly speaking, the atomistic pattern of eq.\,(\ref{h}) might apply only to the correlated fluctuations of the frozen polarization satisfying eq.\,(\ref{hvezda}), but for simplicity, let us assume that it applies to all components of the disordered polarization of PMN.

 Summarizing, the model of Ref.\,\onlinecite{Hirota02} implies that each major frozen polarization wave ${\bf P}({\bf q})$ satisfying eq.\,(\ref{hvezda}) has a purely optical part associated with the eigenvector of the soft optic phonon mode given by eq.\,(\ref{h}), and an ultimately related translational wave, given by ${\bf u}({\bf q}) \propto {\bf P}({\bf q})$.
 The last relation has a common proportionality factor.
 However, the reasons for this simple relationship have not been fully clarified there.